phillip-kruger/microprofile-demo/README.md

     mysql -u root -p < membership/init.sql

+You also need to change the datasource definition in web.xml and change the driver in pom.xml

-#### Prometheus and Grafana
+#### Prometheus and Grafana (Optional)

-To see the metrics in action (i.e. more than just the raw output) you will need Prometheus and Grafana server.
+To see the metrics in action (i.e. more than just the raw output) you will need a Prometheus and Grafana server.

 So something like this: